 Reporting bundle status.

-NOTE – Custody transfer as associated with Bundle Protocol has been moved into an augmented Bundle in Bundle Encapsulation Protocol (BIBE) as referenced in the bibect draft RFC.
+NOTE –Custody transfer has been removed from the Bundle Protocol specification and is expected to be realized via additional mechanisms.
 Services enhanced include items d) and f) of the previous list.

 2.4 QUALITIES OF SERVICE NOT PROVIDED BY BP